 If that’s the case, trying a more aggressive sodium replacement strategy might be a very good idea indeed.

-Take our free Online Sweat Test to get some initial personalised hydration advice including recommendations on what level of sodium supplementation might be right for you.
+Take our free Fuel & Hydration Planner to get some initial personalised hydration advice including recommendations on what level of sodium supplementation might be right for you.
 You can use this to start a bit of your own trial and error testing in training to see whether it helps and refine from there.